-No councilmember shall vote on any question in which he/she has a conflict of interest or on any question concerning his/her own conduct, but on all other questions each councilmember who is present shall vote unless excused by the unanimous consent of the remaining council members present or unless permitted to abstain by applicable law.
+No councilmember shall vote on any question in which he/she has a conflict of interest or on any question concerning his/her own conduct.
+The council member shall disclose to the Council the nature of the conflict of interest prior to abstaining from voting.
+On all other questions each councilmember who is present shall vote.
 (Charter § 5.6)

-L. TIE VOTE
+M. TIE VOTE